 The significance of providing medical assistance to those in need

-In April 2025, I came across a news item about an article in The Lancet discussing cuts to foreign aid for HIV/AIDS treatment and research.
+In April 2025, I saw a news item about an article in The Lancet discussing cuts to foreign aid for HIV/AIDS treatment and research.
 I was shocked by the projected number of additional deaths in Africa resulting from these cuts.
-At the same time, I was inspired by an open call from Syldyr to create data art jewellery.
-Everything came together for me at that moment.

 Necklace Life Belt for the Unfortunate